 Tucked at the end of a private estate road, School House is part of a secluded hamlet of superb properties comprising Hamilton House, Tweedside and Swan's Nest.
 The properties can be hired collectively for larger groups wishing to holiday together but maintain a degree of privacy.

 All Milne Graden properties benefit from use of the Tails of the Tweed Dog Park in the estate’s former Victorian kitchen garden.
 Sitting on the route of the mapped walks which run around the estate, this bright, sunny spot is a perfect space for relaxation while your furry friend can play and run freely within the safety of this enclosed space.
 A range of dog agility obstacles and toys are sure to add some extra fun!

-Open-plan living area with open log fire with logs provided, a sumptuous corner sofa, armchair, large flat screen television and docking station.The dining area is arranged to seat 6 guests as standard.
+Open-plan living area with open log fire (ample supply of logs provided), a sumptuous corner sofa, armchair, large flat screen television and docking station.The dining area is arranged to seat 6 guests as standard.